etrex/kamiflex/README.md

 end )%>
 ```

-the render result looks like this:
+I will make a template name `flex` for rails in the future.

-I will add a template name `flex` for rails in the future.
+With this template, it's more clear then `erb`.
 ``` ruby
 # todos/index.line.flex
 bubble do